 When not with clients, Graziella shares her experience through speaking, writing, teaching, and volunteering.
 She is a member of the 2017 class of Leadership Greater Washington and has presented at the Nonprofit Technology Conference, ADWKDC, Web of Change, Harvard University Digital Innovation Academy, and Newseum Summer Teaching Institute.

 Graziella serves on the board of the Center for Digital Resilience, a NGO that connects organizations and digital security experts to build tight-knit, secure civil societies.
 She chairs the board of United for Iran, a nonprofit organization that uses digital technology to advance civil liberties in Iran, whose work has been featured at the Oslo Freedom Forum and in WIRED, BuzzFeed, and Fast Company.
-She has taught English as a second language and literacy in Washington, D.C., and Prince George’s County, Md.
+She has taught English as a second language and literacy in Washington, D.C., and Prince George’s and Howard Counties, in Maryland.

 Graziella also is an active Washington, D.C.-based playwright whose works have been read and produced for the Capital Fringe Festival, Source Festival, One Minute Play Festival (1MPF), Theatre J, Rorschach Theatre, Keegan Theatre, and The Playwright’s Forum.
 She is board vice chair of the Washington Improv Theater (WIT), D.C.'s destination for long-form improv, which for 17 years has brought the creative power of improv to the Greater Washington community.

-When she's escaping from all of the above, you'll likely find Graziella playing guitar, scuba diving, or visiting a National Park.
-She's on a quest to hike all 60 of the major parks with her husband, Karl (16 down, 44 to go).
+When she's escaping from all of the above, you'll likely find Graziella spending time with her six siblings, singing, scuba diving, or visiting a National Park.
+She's on a quest to hike all 61 of the major parks with her husband, Karl (16 down, 45 to go).

-Graziella was raised by farmers, served (briefly) as a U.S. Marine, and is a proud citizen of both the United States and Brazil.
+Graziella was raised by farmer-activists, served (briefly) as a U.S. Marine, and is a proud citizen of both the United States and Brazil.